amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 The given code was repeated for each genome and compiled into one large csv: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/blob/main/FYP_data.csv

-Extracted SSRs were extracted and compiled into text files for each genome.
-The SSRs for this project are detailed in the following link:
+Extracted SSRs were extracted and compiled into text files for each genome: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/blob/main/Extracted_SSRs.zip